SoftwareHeritage/swhapguide/SWHAP@Paris.md

 **Create a new collection**

-MF: hthis can be done via pub lisher workspace.
-I think potential users should reach out to us to do so.
-Contact point?
+If you wish to add a new collection to the Software Heritage library, please reach out to us using our [mailing list](https://sympa.inria.fr/sympa/subscribe/swhap?previous_action=info).

 **Contribute to a collection**